 Running local events with trained volunteers

-To model positive adult-child communication to parents and direct them to our brand-new website Small Talk to use at home
+To model positive adult-child communication to parents and direct them to Words for Life to use at home

 Building a coalition of businesses